History Hans Högman

 Glad Happy Rolig Funny Lång Tall Munter Cheerful Flink Quick Fager Fair Tapper Brave Frisk Healthy Modig Courageous

-Other names were adopted from the world of animals, names like Mård - Marten, Järv - Wolverine, Hjort - Deer, Örn - Eagle etc. Another set of names were adopted from names of trees such as Al - Alder, Alm - Elm, Ek - Oak, Gran - Spruce, Björk - Birch, Lind - Linden, Syrén - Lilac etc. The largest group of soldier names was adopted from the name of the soldier's croft (cottage) or from the name of the soldier's ward (soldat rote).
-Those names were similar to the names of craftsmen, for example Sundin, Blackberg, Bårström, Brolin, Brunnberg, Beckman, Fagerberg, Kihlström, Sjölund, Malmberg, Lid, Snytberg etc. The previously noted names are examples of soldier names in the Södermanland Regiment.
-In the Navy the names often were associated with nautical terms, for example:
+Other names were adopted from the world of animals, names like Mård - Marten, Järv - Wolverine, Hjort - Deer, Örn - Eagle, etc. Another set of names were adopted from names of trees such as Al - Alder, Alm - Elm, Ek - Oak, Gran - Spruce, Björk - Birch, Lind - Linden, Syrén - Lilac, etc. However, the largest group of soldier names was adopted from the name of the soldier's croft (cottage) or from the name of the soldier ward (Swe: soldat rote).
+Those names were similar to the craft names, for example, Sundin, Blackberg, Bårström, Brolin, Brunnberg, Beckman, Fagerberg, Kihlström, Sjölund, Malmberg, Lid, Snytberg, etc. The previously noted names are examples of soldier names in the Södermanland Regiment.
+In the Navy, the names were often associated with nautical terms, for example:

 Typical nautical names: